savchenko/windows10/README.md

 * [Sysinternals](https://docs.microsoft.com/en-us/sysinternals/)
 * [Intel CSME](https://downloadcenter.intel.com/download/28632/Intel-CSME-Detection-Tool)

-If you are looking for something more reproducible and of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).
+If you are looking for something more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).

 ## Foreword
-This guide suggests to follow rather strict approach and accepts no closed-source utilities that promise to "fix Windows privacy".
+This guide accepts no closed-source utilities that promise to "fix Windows privacy".
 Author has rather dim view on such tools and whenever possible proposes to rely on empirical evidence and collected data rather than a promise.
 When possible, instruments provided by Microsoft are used instead of 3rd-party applications.

 Great care should be taken when using commercial operating system with "post-sale monetisation" as a part of its business model.
 Make no mistake as to what is a product and [where profits are coming from](https://www.microsoft.com/investor/reports/ar19/index.html).